United Republic of Tanzania

 Capital city: Dodoma

-Gained Independence: 1961 (Tanganyika gained independence from Great Britain, and combined with Zanzibar in 1964 to form the Tanzania now)
+Gained Independence: 1961 (Tanganyika gained independence from Great Britain, and combined with Zanzibar in 1964 to form the United Republic of Tanzania)

 Joined Commonwealth: 9 December 1961